 Here are the Top 10 from Health Fitness Revolution and author of the book ReSYNC Your Life Samir Becic:

 - Edamame: one cup of soybeans has over 122% of your daily of tryptophan.
-We picked it because it is the healthiest and freshest way to eat soy.
+Edamame is also the healthiest and freshest way to eat soy.

 - Halibut: is a fish that is rich in B6, a natural sleep aid.
 B6 can also help relieve leg cramps because it induces the production of serotonin.